danpros/htmly/README.md

 Both Online or Offline
 ----------------------

-In addition using the built-in editor in the admin panel, you can also write it offline and then upload them into `content/username/blog` folder (the username must match with `YourUsername.ini` above).
+In addition by using the built-in editor in the admin panel, you can also write it offline and then upload them into `content/username/blog` folder (the username must match with `YourUsername.ini` above).

 For static pages you can upload it to `content/static` folder.

 File Naming Convention
 ----------------------
 When you write a blog post and save it via the admin panel, HTMLy automatically create a .md file extension with the following name, example:

 ````
-2014-01-31-12-56-40_tag1,tag2,tag3_databaseless-blogging-platform.md
+2014-01-31-12-56-40_tag1,tag2,tag3_databaseless-blogging-platform-flat-file-blog.md
 ````

 Here's the explanation (separated by an underscore):

 - `2014-01-31-12-56-40` is the published date.
 The date format is `yyyy-mm-dd-hh-mm-ss`
 - `tag1,tag2,tag3` is the tag, separated by comma
-- `databaseless-blogging-platform` is the URL
+- `databaseless-blogging-platform-flat-file-blog` is the URL

 For static pages, we use the following format: